ibm-icpa-coffeeshop/gitops/tekton/tekton.md

 The `Pipeline` resource is the template/specification that the `PipelineRun` will use to execute.
 It will contain 1 or more tasks that you want to run and the `PipelineResources` you need for the tasks.

-The `PipelineResource` contains the input or task outputs which can be referenced between tasks.
+The `PipelineResource` contains the desired inputs or outputs from specific tasks which can be used in other tasks within the pipeline, e.g. one task outputs the location of a new image that another task down the line can consume.

 Lastly, the `Task` resource contains the individual steps you want to execute in your pipeline.